• Skip to primary navigation

 • Combine all ingredients into the bowl of an electric mixer, except the milk and butter.

-• Mix with a bread hook until dough is smooth and shiny.
-If dough is still sticky, add an additional 1/4 cup of flour at a time until it is pliable but doesn't stick to your finger when pressed.
+• Mix with a bread hook until the dough is smooth and shiny.
+If the dough is still sticky, add an additional 1/4 cup of flour at a time until it is pliable but doesn’t stick to your finger when pressed.

 • Remove the dough hook and cover the mixing bowl with cling wrap and a towel.
-Let rise for 20 minutes for einkorn, or until doubled if using non-einkorn flour.
+Let rise for 30 minutes for einkorn, or until doubled if using non-einkorn flour.

 • Turn out risen dough on a well floured surface and roll to about 1/2 inch thick.
+Use a donut cutter like this one to form the donuts.

-• Continue to re-roll and cut dough until all dough is used.
+• Place cut donuts and holes on a wax paper-lined baking tray.
+Continue to re-roll and cut dough until all dough is used.
+Allow to rise for another 30 minutes.

 • Heat coconut oil in a large skillet to 350°F or over medium heat.
 The oil should be about 1/2 an inch deep.